 Weight should also be a consideration, as most spinnerbaits weigh between ⅛ ounce and 2 ounces.
 Light spinners are great for ponds, while heavier ones are best suited to bottom fishing in deeper waters.

 When it comes to color, beginners are recommended to keep things simple.
 Day fishing means fishing fast enough so the fish don’t see too much of the lure and aren’t disturbed by bright color combinations.
 White colors combined with black spinnerbaits for night fishing help increase contrast.
 This helps fish spot the lure and it increases the chance that they’ll take it.

 Another thing that makes spinners a little easier to use is controlling the depth.
 Reel fast and the lure will stay close to the surface, but reel slow and it’ll sink.
 The blade size also contributes to where it sits in the water.
 Larger sizes help to elevate the lure and narrower sizes give it less lift.

-Artificial lures like in-line spinners have passed in and out of fashion a lot over the past century.
+Artificial bass fishing lures like in-line spinners have passed in and out of fashion a lot over the past century.
 Largely untouched by the latest technological advancements, they are modest in their lack of features but proven in their performance.

 Part of the spinnerbait family, in-lines are different from other spinner types because of their metal blade that spins around a central axis (wire) and is often attached to a C-shaped metal piece (clevis).
 Weights placed behind the spinning blade with swivels cause the whole lure, rather than a single part, to rotate while minimizing line twists and unnatural movement in the water.